Skip to main content

 Create Automation

-The otto-notifications.yaml file defines when and how Otto sends Slack notifications.
-This follows standard Automation conventions:
+The otto-notifications.yaml file defines when and how Otto sends Slack notifications using the run_otto Automation pattern:

 automations/otto-notifications.yaml